The best way to find out is to undertake a comprehensive maturity assessment. Here’s how to do it right.

 The best way to gain this understanding is through a maturity assessment, but very little has been written about AWP readiness, organizational maturity and comprehensive assessments.
 CII’s IR-272, co-authored by Concord CEO Olfa Hamdi, identified three levels of AWP maturity:

-Early - The organization is piloting AWP strategies or using some elements of AWP in certain areas of the operation.
+Early – The organization is piloting AWP strategies

 Who can benefit from a maturity assessment?

 Both Owners and EPC companies need an AWP maturity assessment, particularly those with a portfolio of capital projects and an internal project management structure.
 Why?
 Because companies with comprehensive project protocols have both formal and informal mechanisms that directly impact project delivery and predictability.
 Leaders who want to maintain and improve existing performance should be reluctant to tinker with these systems unless they have a clear view of the immediate and long-term consequences.
-The only organization that can get away without a maturity system is a company executing a one-off capital project.
+The only organization that can get away without a maturity system is a company executing a one-off capital project

 An inside look at Concord’s four pillars of maturity